What is Shmirah?

 What is the role of the Congregational Shmirah Coordinator?

-Each Austin Shmirah member congregation takes charge of the needs of its own deceased, with help from shomrim from across the entire community.
-To ensure each congregation’s autonomy in its approach to shmirah, and to guard against any one congregation’s becoming the “little red hen,” each congregation appoints one or more in-house coordinators.
+Each member congregation handles the needs of its own deceased, with help from shomrim from across the community.
+To ensure each congregation’s autonomy and to guard against any one congregation’s becoming the “little red hen,” each congregation appoints one or more in-house coordinators.